Howth: Recreation

 Howth is also a destination for cyclists, joggers and hill-walkers alike, particularly on weekends.
 One attraction is the six-kilometre long Cliff Path Loop.
 The loop walk takes about two hours to complete, is rated with an easy to moderate difficulty, and begins and ends at the Howth DART [Railway] Station.
 Another common walk is the original Cliff Walk to Red Rock in Sutton.

 Administration and representation

 Howth was within County Dublin from the introduction of the shire structure by the Normans, and within North Dublin rural district from its creation under the Local Government (Ireland) Act 1898.
-In 1918 Howth became a separate urban district with the consent of the Local Government Board for Ireland and despite the opposition of North Dublin rural district council.
+In 1918, Howth became a separate urban district with the consent of the Local Government Board for Ireland and despite the opposition of North Dublin rural district council.
 In 1942, it was transferred to Dublin county borough, with Dublin Corporation superseding the urban district council.
 In 1985, it was removed from the city and reassigned to the county.
 In 1994, it was in the area that became Fingal, the successor north of the River Liffey to County Dublin.
-At the 2019 Irish local elections, the Howth–Malahide local electoral area elected 7 councillors to Fingal County Council.
+In local elections, the Howth–Malahide local electoral area elects 7 councillors to Fingal County Council.

-Howth is in the Dublin Bay North Dáil constituency and the Dublin constituency for European elections.
+Howth is in the Dáil constituency of Dublin Bay North and the Dublin European Parliament constituency.